Exclusive Interview with Producer Nate Moore

 What can we expect from the BluRay version of Black Panther?

 Nate Moore: You’ll get deleted scenes.
 You’ll get director commentary.
-We did an interesting thing which we’ve never done before and we might try again where we did a roundtable with some of the actual writers of the comic.
+We did an interesting thing which we’ve never done before and we might try again.
+We did a roundtable with some of the actual writers of the comic.
 So, to hear from the people who create the character, Don McGregor who did a run in Jungle Action, Christopher Priest who did sort of a seminal run in the ‘90s and then Ta-Nehisi Coates is doing the run now with Ryan and Joe Robert Cole who co-wrote the movie.
-To sort of hear what they thought worked and didn’t and things that they found challenging about the character when they were writing, it was sort of interesting to see how through different eras the character was handled and different challenges they faced because of audience expectation and market expectation.
+To hear what they thought worked and things that they found challenging about the character when they were writing.
+It was sort of interesting to see how through different eras the character was handled and different challenges they faced because of audience expectation and market expectation.

 How do you decide which stories to tell in the bonus features?

 Nate: We have a brainstorming session where people get to pitch out ideas of what they think is interesting and also what footage we have that we can show.
-The typical ones like deleted scenes and gag reels – we know we’re going to do so we are collecting that footage all through production and postproduction.
-Then, once we kind of get a sense of what people are responding to, we can craft our features based on that.
-And this movie just happened to have a lot of really in-depth stuff because the building of Wakanda was so complicated.
+The typical ones like deleted scenes and gag reels – we know we’re going to do.
+So we are collecting that footage all through production and post-production.
+Then, once we get a sense of what people are responding to, we can craft our features based on that.
+This movie happened to have a lot of really in-depth stuff because the building of Wakanda was so complicated.
 We had a lot of stories to tell from this one.

 Even though Ryan Coogler and I were the last ones fighting to keep it in, ultimately, we couldn’t make a good argument.
 So, the deleted scenes that are in the film are all scenes that people loved but ultimately when we removed it, it actually helped the movie play better.